 Study of general microbiology including bacteriology, virology, parasitology, and mycology.
 The course covers aspects of microbial ecology and epidemiology, including host-pathogen interactions and environmental influences on growth and reproduction.
 The course emphasis is on bacteria: principles of control and culture, genetics and metabolic processes, and microbiological techniques.
+Three lecture hours and two 90-minute laboratories per week.
 (CC & CR-fall, spr & sum)